z4kn4fein/stashbox/docs/docs/getting-started/introduction.md

 :::

 ## How it works?
 Stashbox builds and maintains a collection of [registered services](/docs/getting-started/glossary#service-registration--registered-service).
-When a service is requested, Stashbox starts looking for a matching registration with the same [service type](/docs/getting-started/glossary#service-type--implementation-type).
+When a service is requested for resolution, Stashbox starts looking for a matching registration that has the same [service type](/docs/getting-started/glossary#service-type--implementation-type) as the type that was requested.
 If it finds one, the container initiates a scan on the [implementation type's](/docs/getting-started/glossary#service-type--implementation-type) available constructors and selects the one with the most arguments it knows how to resolve by matching argument types to other registrations.

 When every constructor argument has a companion registration, Stashbox jumps to the first one and continues the same scanning operation.

-This process is repeated until every [injectable dependency](/docs/getting-started/glossary#injectable-dependency) will have a match in the [resolution tree](/docs/getting-started/glossary#resolution-tree).
-At the end of the process, Stashbox has each dependency node built-up in a hierarchical object structure to instantiate the initially requested service object.
+This process is repeated until every [injectable dependency](/docs/getting-started/glossary#injectable-dependency) has a matching registration in the [resolution tree](/docs/getting-started/glossary#resolution-tree).
+At the end of the process, Stashbox will have each dependency node built-up in a hierarchical object structure to instantiate the initially requested service object.

 ## Example
 Let's see a quick example.
 We have three services `DbBackup`, `MessageBus` and `ConsoleLogger`. `DbBackup` has a dependency on `IEventBroadcaster` (implemented by `MessageBus`) and `ILogger` (implemented by `ConsoleLogger`), `MessageBus` also depending on an `ILogger`: